TISUnion/Carpet-TIS-Addition/README.md

 Adding a `realtime` suffix to the command will turn the rate result from in-game time based to realtime based

-### tracking

-`/raid tracking [<start|stop|restart>]`

-Control the lifetime tracker

-Tracked entity types:
-- All kinds of mob (MobEntity)
-- Item Entity
-- Experience Orb Entity

-Tracked entity spawning reasons
-- Natural spawning
-- Portal pigman spawning
-- Trans-dimension from portal
-- Spawned by item (spawn eggs etc.)
-- Slime division (for slime and magma cube)
-- Zombie Reinforce
-- `/summon` command
-- Mob drop (item and xp orb only)
-- Block drop (item only)

-Note that only entities that have been tracked spawning will be counted to the statistic

-Tracked entity removal reasons
-- Despawn, including immediately despawn, random despawn, difficulty despawn and timeout despawn
-- Damaged to death
-- Becomes persistent.
-Note that the entity is still not removed from the world
-- Rides on a vehicle (1.16+).
-Note that the entity is still not removed from the world
-- Trans-dimension through portal
-- Entity merged (item and xp orb only)
-- Picked up by player (item and xp orb only)
-- Collected up by hopper or hopper minecart (item only)
-- Other (anything else not in the list)

-The definition of lifetime is: **The amount of spawning stage passing between entity spawning and entity removal**, in other words, how many gameticks does the entity counts towards mobcap.
-Technically the injection point for the passing spawning stage counter increment is right before the world recalculating the mobcap

-Statistics are sorted by the proportion of the amount

 ### <entity_type>

 `/lifetime <entity_type> [<life_time|removal|spawning>]`